Nick Jacobsen has kite jumped off the Burj al-Arab in Dubai, United Arab Emirates.

-The Danish kiteboarder leaped off the third tallest hotel in the world using his kite has a parachute and hang glider.
+The Danish kiteboarder leaped off the third tallest hotel in the world using his kite as a parachute and hang glider.

 The death-defying leap into the abyss is part of a Mercedes-Benz Middle East ad video.

-"Standing on the top of the Burj al-Arab Jumeirah helipad was a once-in-a-lifetime opportunity and launching from it, a global first.
-It took a lot of planning, precision and safety measures, but it all worked well in the end, and the experience was amazing," expressed Nick Jacobsen.
+"Standing on the top of the Burj al-Arab Jumeirah helipad was a once-in-a-lifetime opportunity, and launching from it was a global first," expressed Nick Jacobsen.

 With the jump off Burj al-Arab's famous helipad into the Arabian Gulf, Jacobsen broke the Guinness World Record for the highest kiteboarding jump of all time previously set by himself at 295 feet (90 meters).

 "It's hard to put into words.
 It takes a lot of patience, and a lot of no's before the yes's, but with the right team of support and backing, I believe that almost anything is possible.
 There's much more to come!"